Jia-Zhao1998/20.440-Group_Project_JZ_APM/README.md

 # 20.440 Group Project
+## Defining the contribution of adipose resident tissue macrophages to adipogenesis
 Time: Spring 2024
 Members: Jia Zhao; Adriana Payan-Medina

 ## Overview

-The repo contains the code and data to reproduce one figure for the group project of 20.440 Analysis of Biological Network (MIT)
+The repo contains the code and data to reproduce all figures and results for the group project of 20.440 Analysis of Biological Network (MIT)

-Tissue resident macrophages (TRMs) are present ubiquitously in every tissue and organ, yet how they support tissue and organ function is largely unknown.
-Since intercellular commnunication is critical for tissue homeostasis, the goal is to use computational methods to unveil cell-cell communication between fat tissue resident macrophages, called vasculature associated macrophages (VAMs), and other cell types to decode complex cellular circuits and infer novel functions of tissue resident macrophages.
+Resident tissue macrophages (RTMs) are present ubiquitously in every tissue and organ, yet how they support tissue and organ function is largely unknown.
+Since intercellular communication is critical for tissue homeostasis, the goal is to use computational methods to unveil cell-cell communication between fat resident tissue macrophages, called vasculature-associated macrophages (VAMs), and other cell types to decode complex cellular circuits and infer novel functions of tissue-resident macrophages.
+The use of scRNA-seq analysis was also conducted to validate and investigate adipose RTM function.

 ## Citation/Method